TeeVeeEss/pmi-j/README.md

 pmij -i http://127.0.0.1:14265 -p 127.0.0.1:8888
 IPM will connect to IOTA endpoint and produce the status at localhost port 8888 To view the dashboard, simply open a browser and point to http://127.0.0.1:8888
 ```

 ### As a daemon using systemd
-Copy the file located in systemd/pmij.service to /etc/systemd/system/pmij.service, modifying the parameters to match your setup.
+Copy the file located in systemd/pmij.service to /etc/systemd/system/pmij.service, modify the parameters to match your setup.
 Run `systemctl daemon-reload` for reloading your configuration.
 From here on you can use normal start/stop/status commands to manage pmij as a daemon.

 ## Persistent Tag

-Any custom tag assigned to a peer will be saved inside user's home directory in file pmij.conf
+Any custom tag assigned to a peer will be saved inside user's home directory in file pmij.conf.
 In Windows this will be C:\Users\username and Linux it will be $HOME.
 If none of these could be found, it will try to create the file in current working directory.

 ## Peer management
-The program doesn't manages peers configured in IRI config files.
-If you delete or add a peer via the UI, please make sure to update it also in the IRI config.
+PMI-J does not manage peers configured in IRI config files.
+If you delete or add a peer using the webpage of PMI-J and you want to save this set of neighbors:  please make sure to update it also in the IRI config.